Rebuilding a Transmission on Your Own?

 Reassembly is of course the most important aspect of rebuilding your transmission; perfect parts won’t work if they’re not put together correctly.
 This is where the importance of labeling your parts scrupulously comes in.
 You should have every tiny piece of your transmission in a specific spot, waiting for its turn to be incorporated into the rebuild.
 Once you’ve reassembled the transmission, make sure you conduct all proper pressure tests.
 Everything has to be exactly where it should be for the transmission to work properly.
 If there is any doubt as to the rebuilt transmission’s workability, you should consult an experienced transmission mechanic before trying to drive your vehicle.

 Rebuilding a transmission can save you money, and can also be a point of pride for any amateur mechanic.
-While the process can seem like a complicated puzzle at some points, rebuilding your own transmission can be a worthwhile experience.
-Best of all, if you do decide the process is too advanced, or find yourself ‘in over your head’ after beginning, enlisting professional assistance is always an option.
+While the process can seem like solving a complex puzzle, rebuilding your own transmission can be a worthwhile experience.
+Best of all, if you do decide the process is too advanced, or find yourself “in over your head” after attempting to rebuild, you can always call a professional.
 The mechanics at My Transmission Experts are experienced in the area of rebuilding transmissions and would be happy to help you get your transmission rebuilt and your vehicle running.
 Contact us today to get a free quote on any of your transmission rebuild needs.